Homebirth Cesarean

 Why is homebirth cesarean uniquely difficult?

-🤍 Many homebirthing mothers have a strong attachment to physiological birth, which is closely linked to core values and their identity as a woman and a mother.
+🤍 Many homebirthing mothers have a strong attachment to physiological birth, which is closely linked to their core values and their identity as a woman and mother.

 🤍 The contrast from home to hospital can be deeply shocking and destabilizing.

-🤍Key support members are sometimes unable to accompany a mother in the hospital, disrupting many months of continued care, trust, and safety.
+🤍Key support members are sometimes unable to accompany a mother in the hospital, disrupting feelings of safety and continuity of care.

 🤍 Hospital staff and doctors sometimes have biases against women who planned homebirths, resulting in mistreatment or discrimination.

-🤍 Partners are often frazzled, shocked, or traumatized themselves, especially if the transfer is urgent or occurs after many hours of laboring at home or after multiple sleepless nights.
+🤍 Birthing partners are often frazzled, shocked, or traumatized themselves, especially if the transfer is urgent or occurs after many hours of laboring at home or after multiple sleepless nights.

-A cesarean birth might represent the antithesis of a mother’s belief system, undermining her intuition, self worth, identity, and faith.
+A cesarean birth might represent the antithesis of a mother’s belief system, undermining her intuition, self worth, identity, and self trust.

 This experience is worsened by any birth-related trauma occuring as a result of her experience with labor, transfer, surgery, recovery, or bonding/feeding.